radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 ![](./media/image46.png)

 Each entry will be tracked individually.
 The *application technical owner* is responsible for the remediation.
 Entries to remediate are displayed in his user interface.

 Once an entry has been marked as *successfully remediated*, it will automatically be part of the control plan:
-When a new Timeslot will be loaded, those remediation will be checked against the entitlement catalog in order to detect any discrepancy:
+When a new timeslot will be loaded, those remediation will be checked against the entitlement catalog in order to detect any discrepancy:
 An access right still presents although it has been marked as *successfully remediated*.
 The list is available through the *Remediation Management* interface.

 ## Campaign configuration